LATC/EU-data-cloud/institutions/Eurostat/design/workflow.md

 ## 6. Generate VoID for DSDs only (INTERNAL)

 This will be solely used to populate the triple stores (see next step).

-For example:
+* INPUT: URL of `table_of_contents.xml`
+* OUTPUT:  one file in the file system with all DSDs

+One DSD looks for example:

 	@prefix data: <http://eurostat.linked-statistics.org/data/> .
 	@prefix dss: <http://eurostat.linked-statistics.org/dss/> .